Location - Hinchinbrook Island National Park, Queensland, Australia

 Type - Remote, off-track bushwalking

-Mount Diamantina rises 955 metres above sea level and is located within the Hinchinbrook Island National Park in Far North Queensland.
+Mount Diamantina, or Gunandali by the Bandyin (Bandyinbara) Aboriginal tribe name, rises 955 metres above sea level and is located within the Hinchinbrook Island National Park in Far North Queensland.
 Along with Mount Bowen, the highest peak on the island, The Thumb, known for its iconic towering peak and ruggedness, and Mount Straloch, renowned for the B24 Liberator wreckage, the four make up the main, and most spectacular, peaks on the island.
-While Mount Diamantina may be considered the easiest of the four to summit, it is desirable by many due to its unique boulders on top and it's panoramic views.
+While Mount Diamantina may be considered the easiest of the four to the summit, it is desirable by many due to its unique boulders atop providing panoramic views.

 Sustained activities in hot and humid weather can be hard and should not be underestimated.
 Hiking on Hinchinbrook Island is no exception.
 This island seemingly has its own weather system as well, which can be unpredictable at times.
 Plan and train for any off-track hike on Hinchinbrook Island like you would a trip to remote Southwest Tasmania or New Zealand.